SWOT Analysis Activity

 A SWOT analysis is a strategic planning tool created by Albert Humphrey to evaluate the Strengths, Weaknesses, Opportunities, and Threats involved in a project or business venture.
 It involves specifying the objective and then identifying the internal and external factors that are favorable and unfavorable to achieve that objective:

-Note that within the SWOT analysis there are four factors:
+Note that there are four factors in the SWOT analysis:

-The SWOT analysis is used to match strengths to opportunities and convert weaknesses or threats into strengths or opportunities:
+The SWOT analysis is used to match strengths to opportunities and convert weaknesses or threats into strengths or opportunities or at least make them manageable:

 Next Steps